ImmutableVariable/learnityourself/docs/python/04-data-structures/03-tuples.md

 ### Changing Nested Mutable Objects

-If a tuple contains mutable objects (like lists), the mutable objects can be modified:
+However, if a tuple contains mutable objects (like lists), you can modify those objects.
+This can be confusing, as the tuple itself is immutable, but the contents of the mutable objects can be changed.

 ```python
 # Tuple containing a list